raimohanska/harmaja/README.md

 is actually a native [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).

 When you embed observables into the DOM, Harmaja creates a placeholder node (empty text node) into the DOM tree and replaces it with the real content when the observable yields a value.
-If the value is yielded synchronously, the placeholder is unnecessary and is not created.
 Whenever it subscribes to an observable, it attachs the resultant *unsub* function to the created DOM node so that it can perform cleanup later.

 When Harmaja replaces any DOM node, it recursively seeks all attached *unsubs* in the node and its children and calls them to free resources related to the removed nodes.

-The only case where you need to be more careful is when your subscribing from a component directly to an external/global source, as this is not something that Harmaja can magically manage.
-TODO: Using scope
+See [Dangling Subscriptions](https://github.com/raimohanska/harmaja/blob/master/README.md#dangling-subscriptions) for dealing with side-effects and scoping observables into component lifetime (which will ensure that resources are freed after component is unmounted).

 ## Promises and async requests